Republicans speak out against FBI raid of Trump’s Mar-a-Lago estate - WFIN Local News

 Sen. Lindsey Graham, R-S.C., said in a series of tweets that “launching such an investigation of a former President this close to an election is beyond problematic.”

-Sen. Rick Scott, R-Fla., who chairs the National Republican Senatorial Committee, called the raid “incredibly concerning.”
+Sen. Rick Scott, R-Fla., who chairs the National Republican Senatorial Committee, called the Mar-a-Lago search “incredibly concerning.”

 “We need answers NOW,” Scott tweeted.
 “The FBI must explain what they were doing today & why.”